How Robbie Robertson Finally Stepped Out as a Solo Artist

-In an interview with Ultimate Classic Rock, Robertson admits that his songwriting is "an evolving process, and most of the time you don't know how deep you're going until you get there."
+In an exclusive interview with UCR, Robertson admits that his songwriting is "an evolving process, and most of the time you don't know how deep you're going until you get there."
 With Robbie Robertson, he got deep, indeed – and right from the start.

 The album began with a First Nations-inspired cadence, heralding its first collaborative moment, a poignant tribute to a lost friend, and a striking new career path.
 The synth-washed "Fallen Angel" sounded at once like an archetypal Robertson song and like nothing he'd ever done before.
 The effect is unsettling for anyone expecting the homespun mythology of his earlier work, and it set a template for much of Robbie Robertson, which arrived on Oct.
 27, 1987.

 Robertson's was a seldom-heard voice, featured only twice on lead vocals with the Band.
 But it fits perfectly within the gruffly whispered narrative on "Fallen Angel."
 He's a spectral presence, haunted and haunting on a song dedicated to his recently deceased former bandmate Richard Manuel.
 But Robbie Robertson was no frail flower.
 Elsewhere, Robertson howled back to life, taking on big ideas with a steely resolve and holding his own with some of the biggest stars of the day.